 Although people do achieve relief of their symptoms—side effects can be far worse than the original condition.

-Think… suicidal thoughts or actions, the development of tics, liver damage, violent, aggressive or homicidal behavior and impaired immune function, to name a few.
+Think… suicidal thoughts or actions, the development of tics, liver damage, violent, aggressive or homicidal behaviour and impaired immune function, to name a few.

 What no-one talks about Neurotransmitters